– General Information –

-Phil is also friend with some EDM artists, he is here pictured with Steve Aoki.
+Phil is also friends with some EDM artists, such as Steve Aoki.

 In addition, Ivey is an active philanthropist, giving money to many charitable causes.
 For instance, he donated $50,000 to Empowered 2 Excel in March 2008.
 This organization focuses on supporting and providing opportunities for underprivileged children.
-He also worked with his mother to found the Budding Ivey Foundation to honor his deceased grandfather—Leonard “Bud” Simmons—who taught him to play poker as a child.
-Bud always told his grandson that every person, just one person, can make a difference, and through the organization Ivey is proving his grandfather’s words to be true today.
-The foundation advocates for less fortunate children in America by assisting them with financial, educational, and other situational needs.
-For instance, they provide scholarships for students in need to advance their higher education, and they heavily support Spread the Word: Nevada’s Story Book Gala, which ensures that children everywhere have access to books.
-Much of their support goes to children’s literacy projects and programs for feeding the homeless, and at July 3, 2008 charity poker tournament, they raised $260,000, primarily for Empowered 2 Excel.
+He also worked with his mother to found the Budding Ivey Foundation to honor his deceased grandfather, Leonard “Bud” Simmons, who taught him to play poker as a child.
+Bud always told his grandson that every person, just one person, can make a difference, and through the organization, Ivey is proving his grandfather’s words to be true today.

 – Phil Ivey on Social Media –